Charter Bus Prices:

 Final cost including gratuity: $5,616

 A large company in Chicago wanted to provide an ongoing shuttle service to help their employees get to work.
-Their shuttle would pick up employees at a nearby CTA train station and drop them off at the company’s main building 5 days a week.
+Their Chicago shuttle bus rental would pick up employees at a nearby CTA train station and drop them off at the company’s main building 5 days a week.

 They called our long-term trip specialists at 1-844-897-5201, and their specialist recommended a minibus with 30 seats to run on their desired route.
 The company decided to sign a one-year contract.